 - Students commencing clinical rotations in January 2018 and beyond (and not required to pass USMLE) will be required to pass a newly written FCE following completion of their core rotations but before graduation.
 The new FCE will be based on the new clinical curriculum that will commence in January 2018, featuring learning objectives, reading assignments, lectures, and exam questions set by the Clinical Course Directors, who are specialists in their particular areas of expertise, for each of the seven core rotations.

 - For students required to pass USMLE for graduation, requirements will remain the same.

-Students with questions should contact their Dean or Clinical Student Adviser.
-Clinical students who do not have a Clinical Student Adviser are strongly urged to get one, in order to better navigate the clinical rotations and these changes.
+Students with questions should contact their Dean or Clinical Student Advisor.
+Clinical students who do not have a Clinical Student Advisor are strongly urged to get one, in order to better navigate the clinical rotations and these changes.